Minneapolis, Minnesota April 1999

 “I don’t remember any free things either.
 He said charity, so I guess he meant for free.
 What a coincidence with you being in Minnesota, and him divorced again, and you not married.
 When I found out the charity thing is in Minnesota, I gave him your number.
 Then, I thought, after all these years, you might want to see him.
 I thought it’d be nice for him to have someone he knows when he’s so far from home.
 I wanted to warn you.
 Have you seen him yet?”
 She finally took a breath.

 “No. He called this morning, but I didn’t have time to talk.”
 How curious—Carson doing charity?
 Always charismatic, an ardent lover, an exuberant performer, but charitable didn’t fit him.
 He never did anything without getting paid.
 Carson without a wife?
-Carson never went long without being married.
+He never went long without being married.

 “I’m sorry, honey.
-You probably would’ve liked to know ahead of time, but isn’t it funny…Him being in Minneapolis?”
+You probably would’ve liked to know ahead of time, but isn’t it funny…him being in Minneapolis?”
 Mom didn’t sound amused.
 She sounded pleased by this event.

-“It is,” I cut in immediately to keep her from reminiscing about the good ol’ Carson days.
+“It is.”
+I cut in immediately to keep her from reminiscing about the good ol’ Carson days.
 “But I’m getting ready to leave with Wesley right now—”

 “Is he the rich friend with the weird house?”